GermainGirndt/TodayILearned/JavaScript/node_very_basics.md

 express -> Node.js-Framework for Web Apps (eg. for defining paths) nodemon -> watches the changes

+node = class stack -> eternal event-loop with multi-threading

+node is originally single-thread, but utilizes the libuv (in C++), that allows you to utilize another threads

+Non-blocking I/O (input/output) -> websocket

 -D = --savedev
 ## Getting Started